 - Must be an undergraduate or graduate student registered full-time and have lived on campus for least a year.

 - Must be term-active student for the following fall semester.

 - Must possess experience in planning, participating as a team member, and have knowledge of campus resources.

 - Must be in good standing with the University.

-- At time of hire and throughout employment, candidate must maintain a Cumulative and Semester Grade Point Averages (GPAs) of at least 2.5 (for undergraduate students) and 3.0 (for graduate students) in the preceding fall semester.
+- At time of hire and throughout employment, candidate must maintain a Cumulative Grade Point Averages (GPAs) of at least 2.3 (for undergraduate students) and 3.0 (for graduate students) in the preceding fall semester.

-- Understands and work within the philosophy of student development held by the Office of Student Affairs at Gallaudet University.
+- Understands and works within the philosophy of student development held by the Office of Student Affairs at Gallaudet University.

 TO APPLY - To apply for this position, please click here.